jeipab/Pansinayan-Mobile/README.md

 ### Step 5: Build and Run

+1. **Verify Gradle Sync**

+   - Ensure Android Studio has finished syncing Gradle (check the bottom status bar)
-1. Wait for Android Studio to sync Gradle.
-If not, click **Sync Project with Gradle Files** (small elephant icon).
+   - If needed, click **Sync Project with Gradle Files** (elephant icon in the toolbar)

-2. Connect your Android device or start an emulator.
+2. **Select Your Device**

+   - **For Physical Device:** If you enabled USB debugging in Step 2, your phone should appear in the device dropdown at the top
+   - **For Emulator:** Click the device dropdown → **Device Manager** → **Create Device** to set up an Android Virtual Device (AVD)
+   - Select your target device from the dropdown menu

+3. **Build and Run**

-3. Click the **Run 'app'** button (green play icon).
+   - Click the **Run 'app'** button (green play icon) in the toolbar, or press **Shift + F10**
+   - Android Studio will build the APK and install it on your device/emulator
+   - First build may take several minutes

+4. **Grant Permissions**

-4. Grant camera permission when prompted.
+   - When the app launches, grant camera permission when prompted
+   - The app requires camera access to capture sign language gestures

+5. **Troubleshooting**
+   - If your device doesn't appear, check USB debugging is enabled and cable is properly connected
+   - Try revoking USB debugging authorizations on your phone and reconnecting
+   - For emulator issues, ensure you have sufficient RAM and storage allocated in AVD settings

 ---